HimashaWijewickrama/newsflash/README.md

 ## Project Overview

-The NewsFlash news blog built using ReactJS and bootstrap featuring dynamic content fetching from various types of news APIs available in newsapi.org.
+The NewsFlash news blog built using ReactJS/React Hooks and bootstrap featuring dynamic content fetching from various types of news APIs available in newsapi.org.

 ## Prerequisites